 Irwindale Speedway was heralded as a modern track, one of the safest in the world, when it opened in 1999.
 Honestly, I can`t help but shake my head at that statement and how far from the truth it was.
 On opening night in March 1999, Casey Diemert, a racer in USAC`s Western Midget Division, was killed when he struck the turn three wall at full speed during practice.
 In a rather disgusting move, opening night continued like nothing had ever happened, with Diemert`s passing only revealed in the next morning`s papers.
 During a stock pickup race in September of that year, Keith Cowherd was clipped and struck an unpadded section of the wall, dealing him injuries he`d later succumb to.
 In 2001, Chris Shields, a Winston Racing (now Whelen All American) crew chief, was taking part in a racing school session when he crashed and died.
 2001 also saw an incredible accident when Kevin Wood and Todd Burns collided during a late model event and struck the turn one pit entry gate in spectacular fashion.
 Both drivers survived.

 In 2002, HANS devices were required at big speedways, but at short tracks such as Irwindale, they were optional.
 As long as the driver had some sort of restraint, they would be allowed to race.
-It didn`t have to be the HANS device.
-It`s unknown as to whether or not Baker had a HANS device, though I believe I remember reading somewhere that he did (take this with a grain of salt, being as I don`t have a source).
+What sort of restraint Baker used is unknown to me.

 Despite one of the worst responses to a fatality I`ve ever seen, Irwindale did at least act upon their circuit`s faults.
 Irwindale has not seen another fatality on its oval since, and NASCAR ended the Southwest Series, along with the Northwest, Midwest, and Southeast Series, after 2006.
 The Southwest Series lives on, however, in the SRL Southwest Tour, a spiritual successor, and with it, the memory of John Baker in some of its more experienced drivers such as Craig Raudman.